Sugar beet: Development of the sugar beet

 Marggraf's student and successor Franz Karl Achard began plant breeding sugar beet in Kaulsdorf near Berlin in 1786.
 Achard started his plant breeding by evaluating 23 varieties of beet for sugar content.
 In the end he selected a local strain from Halberstadt in modern-day Saxony-Anhalt, Germany.
 Moritz Baron von Koppy and his son further selected white, conical tubers from this strain.
 The selection was named weiße schlesische Zuckerrübe, meaning white Silesian sugar beet.
 In about 1800, this cultivar contained about 5% to 6% sucrose by (dry) weight.
 It went on to become the progenitor of all modern sugar beets.
 The plant breeding process has continued since then, leading to a sucrose content of around 18% in modern varieties.

 Beet sugar industry

 Franz Karl Achard opened the world's first beet sugar factory in 1801, at Kunern, Silesia (now Konary, Poland).
-The idea to produce sugar from beet was soon introduced to France, whence the European sugar beet industry rapidly expanded.
+The idea to produce sugar from beet was soon introduced to France, whence the European sugar beet industry rapidly expanded, due to the difficulties in importing sugar cane sugar because of the continental blockade by Great Britain during the Napoleonic wars.
 By 1840, about 5% of the world's sugar was derived from sugar beets, and by 1880, this number had risen more than tenfold to over 50%.
 In North America, the first commercial production started in 1879 at a farm in Alvarado, California.
 The sugar beet was introduced to Chile by German settlers around 1850.